Peter Salmon and Eveline Lubbers / Undercover Research Group,

-- A focus on cleanliness and order that puts them at the far end of the activist spectrum, or at odds with it (e.g. Mark Kennedy getting his hair regularly styled in professional hairdressers).
+- A focus on cleanliness and order that puts them at the far end of the activist spectrum, or at odds with it (e.g. Mark Kennedy having his hair styled at professional hairdressers).

-- Characteristics that indicate some formal training (the way they do their boots).
+- Characteristics that indicate some formal training (e.g. how they do their boots).

-- Reacting to surprise situations in ways that indicated some other training (At a noise outside Jenner dropping in the correct moves to react to a bomb explosion).
+- Reacting to surprise situations in ways that indicate training (e.g. Jenner reacting to noise outside by dropping in the correct moves for reacting to a bomb explosion).

 - Owning a very expensive bit of equipment that is somewhat out of characteristic for them or their milieu (top of the range phone, watch).

-- Doing something that seems to be signalling to someone else.
+- Doing something that seems to be signaling to someone else.

-Sometimes undercover officers have been dropped inexplicably from a legal case, or chose to have a different solicitor from everyone else.
-Or you may have experienced a noticeable lack of police interest during the period the undercover was part of your group, or people would not be arrested when it would be otherwise be expected It is now known that the undercovers’ handlers were turning a blind eye to illegal activities at occasions, and would go out of their way to keep the undercover from going to court.
+Sometimes undercover officers have inexplicably been dropped from a court case, or they choose to have a different solicitor from everyone else.
+Or you may have experienced a noticeable lack of police interest during the period the undercover was part of your group, or people would not be arrested when it would be otherwise be expected.
+It is now known that the undercovers’ handlers were turning a blind eye to illegal activities on occasions, and would go out of their way to keep the undercover from going to court.

-Caveat: The opposite might be true too: there are several strong examples of undercovers turning up in court using their false names to give evidence for instance – leading to overturned convictions eventually.
+Caveat: The opposite might be true too: there are several examples of undercovers turning up in court using their false names to give evidence for instance—these have led to overturned convictions eventually.

-- Did he or she suddenly disappear and cut off all contact?
+- Did they suddenly disappear and cut off all contact?

-We are aware from conversations that some people believe or have believed undercovers had a code of conduct, that there were things they would not do.
-We flag them up here to put an end to these myths:
+We are aware that some people believe or have believed undercovers had a code of conduct, that there were things they would not do.
+We flag these rumours up here to help put an end to them.

 - commit illegal activities;